devagrawal09/portfolio/resume.md

 ## Work Experience

+### Developer Relations Engineer (PowerSync) (Dec 2025 - May 2026)

+- Raised the visibility and engagement of PowerSync within the developer community
+- Made educational and technical content for PowerSync blog, YouTube, and conference talks
+- Boosted site viewership, new signups, social media followers, and the north star metric
+- Brainstormed and executed AI strategy for product improvement, growth, and internal use
+- Used **React**, **Solid**, **TanStack Start**, **TanStack DB**, and **Mastra**

-### Software Engineer (Xolvio) (Apr 2025 - Current)
+### Software Engineer (Xolvio) (Apr 2025 - Dec 2025)

-- Building a machine learning platform to help analysts run quantum algorithms
+- Built a machine learning platform to help analysts run quantum algorithms
+- Prototyped agentic apps and experiences for researchers and engineers
-- Working with cutting edge Event Sourcing, GraphQL, and AI technologies
+- Worked with cutting edge Event Sourcing, GraphQL, and AI technologies
 - Used **React Router**, **Apollo GraphQL**, **KurrentDB**, **Emmett**, and **Google Cloud**

 ### Software Engineer (SmartData) (Apr 2024 - Apr 2025)